stblake/psf/README.md

 If a perfect array is found the array is then checked for the Array Orthogonality Property.
 If so, a perfect sequence has been discovered.
 If the array has coprime dimensions then a perfect sequence has been discovered.

 Numerous examples are given in searches.py.

+Running this program with efficient correlations uses FFTW (http://www.fftw.org/).
+Instructions for installing FFTW using brew is given at https://brewformulas.org/Fftw and instructions for the installation of pyfftw is given at https://github.com/pyFFTW/pyFFTW.

+Alternatively you can use FFTpack (https://docs.scipy.org/doc/scipy/reference/tutorial/fftpack.html) by replacing crosscorrelate_fftw with crosscorrelate_fftpack in max_abs_off_peak().

+In the near future I'll test out replacing the C code for fill_array_2d with a numba compiled python equivalent.
+Ideally this should not slow down the program too much, if at all, while making everything significantly simpler.